By Kim Sherwood

 Kim began writing Testament in 2011 after her grandfather, the actor George Baker, passed away.
 In the same year, Kim's grandmother began to talk about her experiences as a Holocaust Survivor for the first time.
 These events provided seeds for a story that grew as Kim undertook research into the events of the Holocaust in Hungary, and as extremism rose again across Europe.

 Kim lives in Bath.
-She is a Senior Lecturer in Creative Writing at the University of the West of England.
+She is a Senior Lecturer in Creative Writing at the University of the West of England and runs creative writing sessions for prisoners with Mass Observation Archive.
 Testament is her first novel.

 - Other details